What Is Virtual Staging? The Complete Guide for 2026

 Step 2: Choose Your Staging Tool

-For most agents, an AI-powered tool offers the best balance of quality, speed, and cost.
-RoomFlip offers a free trial with 2 staging credits, so you can test the quality before committing.
+For most agents, an AI-powered tool offers a practical balance of speed, cost, and reviewability.
+VirtualStagingAI includes 5 free credits, so you can create Proof outputs before buying a plan or credit pack.

 Step 3: Select the Right Style